Cristianbergamo/TraceRecursio/README.md

 Running this code will generate a `factorial.html` file that contains the interactive graph of the recursive calls.

 ## Use Cases

 ### Example 1: Fibonacci Sequence

 In this example, we apply `@Trace` to a recursive function that calculates the nth number in the Fibonacci sequence.
-The decorator will track each step of the recursion:
+The decorator tracks each step of the recursion:

 ```python
 from TraceRecursio import Trace